 2. Model

 How will the weather evolve?
 Numeric Weather Prediction (NWP) models take current atmospheric conditions as a starting point to project a forecast.
-There are many well-known models such as European Centre for Medium-Range Weather Forecasts (ECMWF), Global Forecast System (GFS), and The Weather Company’s proprietary, hyperlocal Global High-Resolution Atmospheric Forecasting System (GRAF).
+There are many well-known models, such as the European Centre for Medium-Range Weather Forecasts (ECMWF), the Global Forecast System (GFS), and The Weather Company’s proprietary, hyperlocal Global High-Resolution Atmospheric Forecasting System (GRAF).

-Instead of relying on a single model, our AI-driven, multi-model ensemble, WxMix, synthesizes and optimizes 100+ models, so that we’re always leveraging the best available science.
+Instead of relying on a single model, our AI-driven, multi-model ensemble, WxMix, synthesizes and optimizes over 100 models, ensuring that we always leverage the best available science.

 3. Produce

-We translate model outputs into consumable insights like daily highs/lows, severe weather alerts, and turbulence maps.
+We translate model outputs into actionable insights, such as daily highs/lows, severe weather alerts, and turbulence maps.

 4. Deliver

-Forecasts are delivered instantly through apps and websites such as The Weather Channel, Weather Underground, and Storm Radar, APIs featuring real-time and historical data, aviation dashboards, broadcast media systems and displays, and mission planning and simulation tools.
+Forecasts are delivered instantly through apps and websites, such as The Weather Channel, Weather Underground, and Storm Radar, which feature APIs that provide real-time and historical data, aviation dashboards, broadcast media systems and displays, as well as mission planning and simulation tools.

 Our strength lies in modeling, productization, and delivery – applying advanced modeling techniques, AI integration, and human oversight to produce timely, accurate forecasts.